HeikesFootSlave/deck-update-check/README.md

 Use at your own risk.
 It works for me, but no promises! have fun!

+#### Shout out

-Thank you to @muzzol for https://gist.github.com/muzzol/f01fa6a3134d2ec90d3eb3e241bf541b, on which `install_pacman_packages.sh` is based
+Thank you to @muzzol for https://gist.github.com/muzzol/f01fa6a3134d2ec90d3eb3e241bf541b, from which `install_pacman_packages.sh` was forked